Become a Slice of Heaven Farm CSA member and enjoy a weekly box filled with seasonal organically grown vegetables.

 Patty pan squash

 CSA membership options

 Full season options (May through October)

 For those who have a small household or do not think they can get through a whole box of vegetables each week, we offer a bi-weekly share option.
 With this option, you receive a box every other week instead of weekly.
-The box still costs $30 per box but the total for the season will be $390 It's a total of 13 weeks instead of 26 weeks.
+The box still costs $37 per box but the total for the season will be $481 because it's a total of 13 weeks instead of 26 weeks.

 This 14-week session occurs during the peak of harvest season.
 It’s a great chance to try out a CSA if you aren’t sure about a full season commitment.
 This is a traditional CSA box which contains 8-14 different seasonal vegetables that are selected by the farmer each week.
 The benefit of getting CSA boxes during this time is that you will receive the full spectrum of vegetables because almost all of our crops can be grown during summer/early fall.
 If you like tomatoes, peppers, cucumbers and squash more than leafy greens, this option may be for you.